Linear and Non-Linear Response of Quadratic Lindbladians: Results

 In closed systems, the frequency-sum ($f$-sum) rule for optical responses \cite{mahan2000many} relates the integral over the paramagnetic (real part) of the optical response to the ground state expectation value of the diamagnetic current

 a relation which is satisfied at \textit{each} $\bm{k}$-point individually and permits counting the number of carriers by measuring the frequency-dependent absorption.
-In quadratic Lindbladian systems we find that a $f$-sum rule holds for the $\bm{k}$ \textit{integrated} response for a bath that does not contribute to the current (with Lindbladian jump operators that are momentum-independent).
+In quadratic Lindbladian systems we find that a $f$-sum rule holds for the $\bm{k}$ \textit{integrated} response for a bath that does not contribute to the current (with Lindbladian jump operators that are momentum-independent, i.e. $\bm{a}$ and $\bm{b}$ are momentum independent).
 Proving this relation and investigating other quantum geometric response properties of these systems, such as establishing a Thouless-Kohmoto-Nightingale-de Nijs (TKNN) formula \cite{PhysRevLett.49.405} for open systems is an intriguing direction for future study.

-\subsection{Second-Order Non-Linear Response}
+\subsubsection{Second-Order Non-Linear Response}

 For the second order response we have the correlation function

 where the new term at this order is the triangle diagram illustrated in Fig. \ref{fig:nonlinear-feynman}.
 In analogy to the linear response, we can use Wick's theorem, express in terms of Green's functions and Fourier transform to find